drop-games/eb-docs/docs/Whitepaper/intro.md

 Blockchain game is not only about having NFTs, but also about the game being deterministic because of the blockchain as well as allowing everything to be

 NFTs on L2 exchange (not Immutable X cause its shit), created by Drop DAO and creators.
-Trade on any exchange, including Drop Marketplace (for Tim: this shit should be eazy af)
+Trade on any exchange, including Drop Marketplace (for Tim: this shit should be eazy af).
+Drop Treasury receives portion from all sales in the ecosystem

 All of this shit is on Layer 2 of Ethereum blockchain providing fast and painless way to interact with blockchain.
 Fast, cheap, easy, secure.